metatensor/metatrain/docs/src/architectures/pet.rst

 practical use, especially when conducting massive calculations where model speed is crucial, it may be beneficial to set ``N_TRANS_LAYERS`` to ``2`` instead of the default value of ``3``.
-The ``N_TRANS_LAYERS`` hyperparameter controls the number of transformer layers in each message-passing block (see more details in the `PET paper
-<https://arxiv.org/abs/2305.19302>`_).
-This adjustment would result in a model that is
-about *1.5 times* more lightweight and faster, with an expected minimal deterioration in accuracy.
+The ``N_TRANS_LAYERS`` hyperparameter controls the number of transformer layers in each message-passing block (For more details see :footcite:t:`pozdnyakov_smooth_2023`).
+This adjustment would result in a model that is about *1.5 times* more lightweight and faster, with an expected minimal deterioration in accuracy.